-In Malaysia, politicians have been defecting from a party to another for many years, which sometimes caused the falls of majorities and governments.
-In 1992, the Federal Court even declared that barring party switching would infringe someone’s freedom of association.
-But the practice reached its climax in February 2020 after parliamentarians switched parties and caused the collapse of the government led by Pakatan Harapan, the Alliance of Hope.
+In Malaysia, politicians have been defecting from one party to another for many years, which sometimes caused the fall of majorities and governments.
+In 1992, the Federal Court even declared that barring party switching would infringe on someone’s freedom of association.
+But the practice reached its climax in February 2020 after members of Parliament switched parties and caused the collapse of the government led by Pakatan Harapan, the Alliance of Hope.

 This moment has been reported as the Sheraton move, from a heated discussion within the center-left coalition for appointing a new prime minister in the hotel.
 Mahathir Mohamad was forced to resign from the prime minister’s position after 22 months in power because “frogs”, politicians who switch sides, cost him the majority.

 UMNO’s Vice President Ismail Sabri Yaakob became Prime Minister and signed a memorandum of understanding with Pakatan Harapan in September.
-The anti party-hopping law was one of the core reforms for Pakatan Harapan to agree on political cooperation and refraining from motions of no-confidence.
+The anti-party-hopping law was one of the core reforms for Pakatan Harapan to agree on political cooperation and refrain from motions of no-confidence.

-With the ban, seats would become vacant and elections would be organized again if elected parliamentarians switch parties.
+With the ban, seats would become vacant and elections would be organized again if elected members of Parliament switch parties.
 The change is expected to bring more political stability and restore public trust in the electoral system.

-But the ban takes time to be laid out while many politicians who will vote have already used this technique.
+But the ban takes time to be laid out.
+Meanwhile, many politicians who will vote on it have already used the technique.

 A two-thirds majority is needed to pass a constitutional amendment.

 Pakatan Harapan issued a statement on April 11 after a meeting with the government during which they agreed to rework changes in the constitution.
 The definitions of the restrictions for elected representatives to switch parties will be reviewed.
-They also agreed to remove from the constitution a clause that disqualified members of parliament having resigned from their positions from being elected again for a period of five years for not infringing the freedom of association.
+They also agreed to remove from the constitution a clause that disqualified members of Parliament who have resigned from their positions from being elected again for a period of five years for not infringing the freedom of association.

-A cross-partisan parliament committee will work on refining constitutional changes.
-Both parts have agreed they will approve and vote the constitutional amendments before the end of May 2022.
+A cross-partisan Parliament committee will work on refining constitutional changes.
+Both parts have agreed they will approve and vote on the constitutional amendments before the end of May 2022.